NVIDIA/NVFlare/docs/user_guide/fl_simulator.rst

 .. note::

-    If you have invalid GPU IDs assigned, the simulation will run on CPU.
+    If you have invalid GPU IDs assigned and ``nvidia-smi`` is available, the simuilation will be aborted.
+Otherwise if ``nvidia-smi`` is not available, the simulation will run on CPU.